jackpine/collision/_posts/2015-09-01-dangerous-intersections-of-usc.md

 You can read the full text of the [mobility element here](http://planning.lacity.org/Cwd/GnlPln/MobiltyElement/Text/MobilityPlan_2035.pdf).

+### What Next?

 We hope you found this analysis interesting, and maybe even useful.
 If you are interested in looking into our methods, check out our [how-to article](/blog/2015/08/13/dangerous-intersections-how-to).
-It's not hard to get started, and we're excited to share and learn with other folks who are interested in using data to help draw conclusions about the world around us.
+It's not hard to get started, and we're excited to share and learn with other folks who want to use data to help draw conclusions about the world around us.

 We will continue to research and talk about cycling safety in Los Angeles, not only from behind our computer screens with statistical/geospatial analysis, but